Skip to main content

 Append a suffix to your provisioned username to create unlimited isolated inboxes.
 If your username is momentic, [email protected] is a separate inbox fetched via inbox: "momentic+test".
 Use randomized suffixes (e.g. Date.now()) in parallel runs to avoid race conditions.

-The JavaScript step itself has a default timeout of 15 seconds (max 60).
-If your email.fetchLatest timeout exceeds that, set the JavaScript step’s Timeout field high enough to cover the whole script or the step will be killed before your code returns.
+The JavaScript step defaults to a 90 second timeout.
+On Momentic cloud, this is effectively capped at 60 seconds by the platform; on the CLI, it can be configured up to 10 minutes.
+If your email.fetchLatest timeout exceeds the JavaScript step’s timeout, set the JavaScript step’s Timeout field high enough to cover the whole script or the step will be killed before your code returns.